cran-task-views/SportsAnalytics/SportsAnalytics.md

 -   `r pkg("nflplotR")` includes functions for making NFL data visualization in **ggplot2** easier.
 -   `r pkg("NFLSimulatoR")` consists of tools for simulating plays and drives, and furthermore evaluating in-game strategies in the NFL.
 -   `r pkg("ffscrapr")` helps access various fantasy football APIs including MFL, Sleeper, ESPN, and Fleaflicker with a consistent interface and built-in authentication, rate-limiting, and caching.
--   `r pkg("ffsimulator")` allows users to simulate fantasy football seasons using bootstrap resampling.
-Simulations are based on historical rankings and data from the package `r pkg("nflfastR")`.
-In addition, functions for computing optimal lineups and aggregating results are provided.
 -   `r pkg("gsisdecoder")` contains functions to decode NFL Player IDs for use in conjunction with the `r pkg("nflfastR")` package.

 #### Association Football (Soccer) ⚽